 Walk the blocks and discover interesting details about historic Mt.
 Airy.
 We will walk and sketch and collect a journal of illustrated snapshots of the neighborhoods.
 We will then spend two classes transforming a couple of favorite sketches into larger works.
 Program is held at Read + Eat Bookstore on Germantown Avenue in Mt.
 Airy.

 Space is limited.
 Sessions run consecutively on Tuesdays after school at Read & Eat Bookstore on Germantown Avenue in Mt.
 Airy.

 $100 per (4 week instruction sessions).
 For more information on the workshops and to receive a registration form, email firstname.lastname@example.org

-Thank you camp families, and to all of those who reached out to participate in this year’s Indigo Nature Arts Camp.
-We are having the best camp yet!
+Thank you camp families, and to all of those who reached out to participate in this year’s Indigo Nature Arts Summer Camp.
+We had the best camp yet!